Extension of the Partial Integral Equation Representation to GPDE Input-Output Systems: Introduction

 \subsection{The Partial Integral Equation (PIE) Framework}

-The PIE framework is an approach to the modelling of spatially distributed systems.
-PIE models can be considered a generalization of the integro-differential systems which have been used to model phenomena such as elasticity, mechanical fracture, etc.~\cite{appell2000partial, gil2015stability}.
-Unlike a PDE model, wherein the state (e.g., $u(t)\in W_2$) is differentiated, consistent with continuity constraints, the state of a PIE model is the highest spatial derivative (e.g., $u_{ss}(t)\in L_2$) of the PDE model and this state is integrated in space in order to obtain the evolution equation.
+The PIE framework is a state-space approach to modeling spatially distributed systems.
+PIE models can be considered a generalization of the integro-differential systems that can model phenomena such as elasticity, mechanical fracture, etc.~\cite{appell2000partial, gil2015stability}.
+Unlike a PDE model, wherein the state is differentiated, consistent with continuity constraints, the state of a PIE model is the highest spatial derivative of the PDE model and this state is integrated in space in order to obtain the evolution equation.
 Consequently, a PIE model is defined by a single integro-differential equation, is parameterized by the $^*$-algebra of Partial Integral (PI) operators, and can be used to represent almost any well-posed PDE model.